 “For both Ford and the American auto industry, F-150 Lightning represents a defining moment as we progress toward a zero-emissions, digitally connected future,” Bill Ford, the automaker’s executive chair, said in a statement.
 “F-Series is America’s best-selling truck for 44 years, the backbone of work across the country, and a trusted icon for generations of customers.
 Now we are revolutionising it for a new generation.”

 From a performance perspective, the Ford F-150 Lightning carries the lineage well.
-The new electric truck will reportedly feature 563 horsepower and 775 lb.-ft. of torque – more than any F-150 ever built.
-All that power behind the wheels equates to a 0-60 mph time in the mid-4-second range when equipped with an extended-range battery.
+The new electric truck will reportedly feature 563 horsepower and 775 lb.-ft. of torque – just shy of the 700 bhp Ford F-150 Raptor R. All that power behind the wheels equates to a 0-60 mph time in the mid-4-second range when equipped with an extended-range battery.
 Not bad for a monster-sized vehicle.

 Ford also confirmed that the F-150 Lightning targets a maximum 2,000 pounds of payload in the standard-range model with 18-inch wheels, and a maximum 10,000 pounds of available towing capacity on XLT and Lariat trucks with the extended-range battery and Max Trailer Tow Package.
 When it’s not towing anything, Ford targets a 230-mile range for the standard Lightning and a range of 300 miles for the extended-range model.
 On the road, you’re able to add 54 miles in 10 minutes using a DC fast charger, and go from a 15- to 80-percent charge in about 40 minutes.